adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 In certain circumstances,
 you have rights under the GDPR in relation to your personal information.

-- Request access to your personal information.
-You may have the right to request access to any personal information we hold about you as well as related information, including the purposes for processing the personal information,
+- Request access to your personal information: you may have the right to request access to any personal information we hold about you as well as related information, including the purposes for processing the personal information,